cambiotraining/hpc-intro-sanger/04-software.md

 :::note
 **Conda versus Module**

 Although _Conda_ is a great tool to manage your own software installation, the disadvantage is that the software is not compiled specifically taking into account the hardware of the HPC.
 This is a slightly technical topic, but the main practical consequence is that software installed by HPC admins and made available through the `module` system may sometimes run faster than software installed via `conda`.
 This means you will use fewer resources and your jobs will complete faster.
 :::

 ### Installing _Conda_

 To start with, let's install _Conda_ on the HPC.
 In this course we will install the _Miniconda_ bundle, as it's lighter and faster to install:

 1. Make sure you're logged in to the HPC and in the home directory (`cd ~`).
 1. download the _Miniconda_ installer by running: `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
 1. run the installation script just downloaded: `bash Miniconda3-latest-Linux-x86_64.sh`
 1. follow the installation instructions accepting default options (answering 'yes' to any questions)
-1. run `conda config --add channels conda-forge; conda config --add channels bioconda`.
+1. run `conda config --add channels defaults; conda config --add channels bioconda; conda config --add channels conda-forge; conda config --set channel_priority strict`.
 This adds two *channels* (sources of software) useful for bioinformatics and data science applications.

 :::note
 _Anaconda_ and _Miniconda_ are also available for Windows and Mac OS.
 See the [Conda Installation Documents](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) for instructions.
 :::

 ### Installing Software Using `conda`

 The command used to install and manage software is called `conda`.
 Although we will only cover the basics in this course, it has an [excellent documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/) and a useful [cheatsheet](https://docs.conda.io/projects/conda/en/latest/_downloads/1f5ecf5a87b1c1a8aaf5a7ab8a7a0ff7/conda-cheatsheet.pdf).

 The first thing to do is to create a software environment for our project.
 Although this is optional (you could instead install everything in the "base" default environment), it is a good practice as it means the software versions remain stable within each project.

 To create an environment we use: